 This magazine rack was a thrift store find that came home with me, even though I had no plan in mind.
 But it was heavy and sturdy (i.e., good quality) and seemed like it was a blank canvas for a future project.
-It finally dawned on me that it would be PERFECT as a brochure stand in a mountain cabin that my in-laws own.Read more ›
+It finally dawned on me that it would be PERFECT as a brochure stand in a mountain cabin that my in-laws used to own.Read more ›

 Antiquing and Thrift Store Shopping in Blue Ridge, GA